-Beginning calendar year-end 2022, the annual statements will be made available at www.invesco.com/us/financial-products/unit-trusts within a reasonable period of time after the end of each calendar year.
+Annual statements are made available at www.invesco.com/us/en/accounts/tax-center within a reasonable period of time after the end of each calendar year.
 You may also request an annual statement be sent to you by calling the Trustee at 800-856-8487.
 Unitholders may obtain evaluations of the Securities upon request to the Trustee.